opendatasoft/ods-documentation-explore-api/source/includes/csw/get_capabilities.md

 Section name | Contents
 ------------ | --------
-`ServiceIdentification` |	Metadata about the the CSW implementation.
+`ServiceIdentification` |	Metadata about the CSW implementation.
 `ServiceProvider` |	Metadata about the organization offering the CSW service.
 `OperationsMetadata` |	Metadata about the CSW operations offered by a the CSW implementation.
 `Filter_Capabilities` |	Metadata about the filter capabilities of the server.
 The OpenDataSoft CSW currently does not support filters.